jclawson0602/Project4_Group2/README.md

 # Models Used

 - Linear Regression
-- TWO Neural Networks.
+- TWO Neural Networks
-- and compared the Root Mean Squared Error
+- Decision Trees
+- Random Forest

 # Results of Our Project